The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Understanding Hidden Sugars and Tooth Decay

-Hidden sugars are those not immediately obvious to consumers, either because they’re disguised by different names on ingredient lists or because they occur naturally in foods perceived as healthy.
+Hidden sugars are those not immediately apparent to consumers, either because they are disguised by different names on ingredient lists or because they occur naturally in foods perceived as healthy.
 These sugars pose a particular risk because:

 • They often remain unaccounted for in our mental tallying of daily sugar intake